 Take a minute each introduce yourselves and how you are, and agree a volunteer to summarise your group’s conclusions.

 - How do you feel about the risk of contracting Covid-19?
+Are the measures being taken in society proportionate, or is the treatment worse than the disease?

 - Pope Francis says this ‘is not the time of [God’s] judgment, but of our judgment: a time to choose what matters and what passes away, a time to separate what is necessary from what is not’.
 Do you agree, and what is up for judgment?